rsc's Diary: ELC-E 2019 - Day 2

 After giving an overview, Oleksij gave an insight into how to write your J1939 code in a C userspace application and had a short demo that transferred a 100 kB file over J1939.

 The code is already accepted for the 5.4 mainline kernel in the meantime, and the kernel does also contain some documentation.
-However, some challenges stay, like for instance the export of the address claiming cache to the userspace, a method to handle quirky busses and of course a lot of test automation.
+However, some challenges stay, like for instance the export of the address claiming cache to the userspace, a method to handle quirky buses and of course a lot of test automation.

 GARDENA IoT Gateway